 - Scientific Committee

 - Board of Auditors

 The President is the legal representative of the Foundation, serves as Chairman of the Supervisory Board, is responsible for strategic thrust and manages Institutional and Public relations; the individual promotes training and dissemination activities concerning the social and economic impact of the Foundation’s scientific research and public engagement.

 Marco Simoni is the first President of the Foundation, nominated on 16 May 2018 with a decree of the Prime Minister of the Italian Government.

-Marco Simoni is a political economist who experienced both government and academia.
+Marco Simoni is a political economist with experience in academia and government.
 Former he was Economic advisor of the Prime Minister and Associate Professor at the London School of Economics, currently adjunct professor at the Luiss Business School.
 Since 2014 he has been at the forefront in the evaluation of valuable projects for the reconversion of the Expo area, renamed to MIND Milano Innovation District.
 He was member of the Coordination Committee that supervised the start-up phase of the Human Technopole project until the birth of the Foundation (DPCM, 27 Marzo 2018).

 The Supervisory Board is composed of thirteen members, including the President; it ensures the excellence of the Foundation, supervises the use of resources and the compliance with the rules on the appointment of the Foundation bodies.
 It carries out a general activity of direction and control over the Foundation.

 The first seven members of the Board, including the President, have been nominated with a decree of the Prime Minister of the Italian government on 16 May 2018.